Hosam3050/Hosam3050/README.md

     src="https://user-images.githubusercontent.com/63050133/156676671-d5b2e362-97d4-4404-9447-dd71ddfea82f.gif"
     width="250px" />

-    Graduated from the Faculty of Specific Education, Department of Technology<br>
+    Graduated from the Faculty of Specific Education, Department of Technology & Information Technology Institute (ITI).

-    - 🌱 I’m currently
-studying React and Node Js -Eager Junior Software Developer seeking a challenging role in Front-End ,<br>and back-end Development.
+-Eager Junior Software Developer seeking a challenging role in Front-End, and back-end Development.
 Possess a solid understanding of both Software and Website Development.<br> Enthusiastic about contributing to a collaborative team environment.<br>
 -thinking: I’m currently open for a new job opportunity,.<br>
 -Always learning new things - 🐼 Doing my best -<br> - ⚡ Fun fact *There is no such thing as impossible✌*